2018-2019 Undergraduate & Graduate Catalog

 Undergraduate Secondary Admission

 Four undergraduate majors in the College of Health Professions require a selective secondary admissions/application process: communication sciences and disorders, medical laboratory science, therapeutic recreation, health information management, and allied health sciences in the following emphases: health professional degree completion, histotechnology, and respiratory care.
 See the Academic Programs section of the catalog for details.

 Admission into diagnostic medical sonography, cardiovascular sonography, and radiation therapy involves a competitive secondary admissions/application process.
 See appropriate Academic Program description for detailed information on undergraduate admission.

-The CHP Student Services office (CHPSS) is a key resource for academic advising services and admissions to Grand Valley's CHP programs and majors.
-Grand Valley students who declare a major within the College of Health Professions are each assigned to a professional academic advisor and encouraged to meet with their advisor at a minimum once per year but preferably each semester.
+The CHP Student Services office (CHPSS) is a key resource for academic advising services and admissions to GVSU's CHP programs and majors.
+GVSU students who declare a major within the College of Health Professions are each assigned to a professional academic advisor and encouraged to meet with their advisor at a minimum once per year but preferably each semester.
 The majority of programs in CHP are competitive; it is in the student's best interest to get academic advising throughout the college career.